rmflight/fmcorrelationbreastcaparp1/README.md

 If this package is used for other analyses, it should be cited as:

-**fmanalysisbreastcaparp1: Functions for analyzing PARP1 nucleosome data on breast cancer cell lines**, R. M. Flight, Y. Fondufe-Mittendorf, H. N. B. Moseley doi:xxxxxx
+**fmcorrelationbreastcaparp1: Functions for calculating the correlations in PARP1 nucleosome data in breast cancer cell lines**, R. M. Flight, Y. Fondufe-Mittendorf, H. N. B. Moseley doi:xxxxxx

 ## Installation